cjhdev/ruby_olm/readme.md

 - documentation
 - more testing
-- add support for megolm and utility functions
+- add support for megolm
 - replace built-in olm crypto with Ruby openssl

 ## What is an Olm?